Southern Electricity Supply: Sydney

 Chimney of George St Electric Light Station.

 PWD's first attempt to construct a major power station was the George Street Electric Light Station in The Rocks, erected on behalf of Sydney Harbour Trust.
+That organisation operated three smaller power stations, in Sydney, for lighting wharf areas, which were situated at Napoleon St, Circular Quay, and on the Cowper Wharf Road at Woolloomooloo.

 A single-storey building was constructed, together with a tall brick chimney.
 Intended to generate direct current, it was under-designed for the task, and no equipment was ever installed there.
 The need for it was superseded by the decision of the City Council to build Pyrmont power station.
 Fortunately, Government Architect, Walter Liberty Vernon, was able to extend and adapt the empty and roofless powerhouse building, as a Mining Museum, but its never used octagonal chimney stack—a Sydney landmark—still stands as a reminder of the failed power station.
 Two later purposes that the chimney has had were as an elevated location for early panoramic photography and, later, to support a neon sign advertising Metters domestic appliances.

 PWD thereafter had no electricity generation infrastructure in the Sydney region, although its supply network would, in time, reach as close to Sydney as Camden and the Illawarra.